Arndtman/BoyoRPG/README.md

 # BoyoRPG

-These files require PYGAME module installed and recommend python 3.x.
+These files CURRENTLY require PYGAME module installed and recommend python 3.x.

+Final editions will NOT require pygame OR python.

 These are not tested with any other versions of python.